ingo/ingo.github.io/_recipes/creamy_ish_of_mushroom_soup.md

 ---
-title: Creamy-ish of Mushroom Soup
+author: Chris Morocco
 category: Soups
 description: A rich and creamy mushroom soup with a hint of garlic and thyme.
 Perfect for a cozy dinner.
-image: placeholder.jpg
+image: creamy_ish_of_mushroom_soup.jpg
 size: 4 servings
+source: https://www.bonappetit.com/recipe/creamy-ish-of-mushroom-soup
 time: 1 hour
-author: Chris Morocco
-source: https://www.bonappetit.com/recipe/creamy-ish-of-mushroom-soup
+title: Creamy-ish of Mushroom Soup
 ---
 This Creamy-ish of Mushroom Soup recipe, created by Chris Morocco, is a delightful blend of mixed mushrooms, sweet onion, and shallots, cooked to perfection and blended with raw cashews and miso for a creamy texture.
 The soup is then topped with a garlicky oil for an extra layer of flavor.

 ### Ingredients